 What is the Closest Airport to Playa del Carmen?

-Cancun Airport to Playa del Carmen
+How to Get from Cancun Airport to Playa del Carmen

-ADO Bus from Cancun Airport to Playa del Carmen
+1) ADO Bus from Cancun Airport to Playa del Carmen

-Taking a bus from the airport to Playa del Carmen is cheap and efficient – plus, there’s almost always plenty of room for large luggage.
+Taking a bus from the airport to Playa del Carmen is cheap and easy.
+Plus, there’s almost always plenty of room for large luggage.

-A one-way ticket costs 216 Mexican Pesos per person.
-Buy your tickets online, through ADO’s app or at the ticket booths outside the airport (next to the bus stands).
+A one-way ticket costs 230 Mexican Pesos per person.
+Buy your tickets online through a travel comparison site, through ADO’s website or app (in Spanish), or at the ticket booths outside the airport (next to the bus stands).

 The bus station in Playa del Carmen is on the main strip of restaurants, shops and bars – 5th Avenue.
 From there, you’ll be able to walk or take a taxi to your hotel.
 Remember to agree on the fare with the driver before getting in!